akosik/cachetests/README.md

 ###Descriptions of tests (in Progress):

 TGE ```test_get_entry()```:
 Tests cache\_get for a single key, so obviously it also uses cache\_set to put the pair in the cache.
 This also checks if cache\_get returns a value size in the pointer that is passed to cache\_get.
+These tests need to be separated in the final set of tests.

 SM ```set_multiple()```:
 Tests cache_get for multiple keys.